clef/frontend-styleguide/README.md

 ### Commenting

-Commenting our CSS helps better visually distinguish groups of related blocks of CSS.
-Commeting also allows us to offer additional context to our teammates around styles that affect one another.
+Commenting our CSS helps better visually distinguish groups of related blocks.
+Commeting also allows us to offer additional context to our teammates around styles that may affect one another.

+An example:

 ```css
 /* Dashboard Header */